 Summer is also a great time to learn different kinds of music, to experiment, and just have fun.
 To make it exciting in the summer, it's a great time to explore different kinds of repertoire, and new types of techniques.

 We've had courses in fiddling and chamber music, and have enjoyed music parties where we perform at restaurants for guests and our families, and then stay after to have some treats!
-We've held special events such as fiddling in the Mall, playing at the Saturday Kerrytown Farmers' Market, ice cream parties, and outdoor teddy bear and pizza concerts on blankets.
+We've held special events such as fiddling in the Mall, performing at the pavilion at County Farm Park, playing at the Saturday Kerrytown Farmers' Market, ice cream parties, and outdoor teddy bear and pizza concerts on blankets.